Sustainamo/sustainamo/content/foundations/intro.md

   gap: 1rem;
 }

-.phase-sidebar {
+.rotated-sidebar-container {
   display: flex;
   flex-direction: column; /* Stack the rotated labels */
   align-items: center; /* Center them horizontally */
-  justify-content: center; /* Center them vertically within the sidebar space */
+  justify-content: center; /* Center them vertically in the sidebar space */
   margin-right: 1rem;
-  flex: 0 0 auto; /* Don't grow, maintain intrinsic width */
+  width: 50px; /* Adjust this width as needed to accommodate the rotated text */
+  flex-shrink: 0; /* Prevent it from shrinking */
 }

 .rotated-label {